xy2119/SO3_Invariant_ProteinMPNN/README.md

 ## Future Work
 Benchmarking more physics-inspired representation methods

+## Acknowledgements
+My appreciation goes to Professor Stefano Angioletti-Uberti and PhD researcher Shanil from <a href="https://www.softnanolab.org/">SoftNanoLab</a> for their attentive guidance and great access to computing resources.

 ## Contributing
 If you have any questions or suggestions towards this repository, feel free to contact me at xy2119@ic.ac.uk.